Freelancers! Side hustlers! Work from home-homies! Listen up! This one’s for you:

 THE RECEIPT IS KEY.

-Wave is COMPLETELY FREE to use, however, you will pay a fee out of your payments – similar to PayPal.
+Wave is free to send invoices, however, you will pay a fee out of your payments – similar to PayPal.

 I will seriously not make a dime if you open an account with Wave, but it is still my #1 recommendation to you for free invoicing.